In this article, we walk you through the basics of the Long Term Disability (LTD) application and determination process.

 Step 7: Copy and Organize

 After you double-check your application, make a copy of everything.
 Create a file or use a binder to neatly store all of your documents related to your disability claim.
-This will include all the letters from the insurance company, letters from your employer, your medical records, and list of medications.
+This will include all the letters from the insurance company, letters from your employer, your medical records, and a list of medications.
 Keep everything organized and make a copy of everything before you submit it.

 Step 8: Bring a Claim to the Plan Administrator